miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

-I've taken a number of other precautions lately to ensure I could enter and stay in the flow-state repeatedly lately, enough so that I can get some of the big work of my life done&#151;this deeply AI-integrated HTMX-utilizing web framework.
+I've taken a number of other precautions lately to ensure I could enter and stay in the flow-state repeatedly lately, enough so that I can get some of the big work of my life done—this deeply AI-integrated HTMX-utilizing web framework.
 Yes, the rise of AI is only going to happen once.
 But also the webdev renaissance powered by HTMX-backlash to ReactJS and overweight web frameworks... well, that might happen more than once, but it's getting ready to go into full